jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Thalassic Behemoth.md

 RacialMods: +10 Perception
 Languages:
 SQ: amphibious  Language Aklo (cannot speak)
+SpecialAbilities:
+  Water Jet (Su): >
-SpecialAbilities: Water Jet (Su) A thalassic behemoth can blast water from its blowhole with surprising force and accuracy.
+    A thalassic behemoth can blast water from its blowhole with surprising force and accuracy.
 This water jet has a range of 240 feet with no range increment.
 A target hit by the water jet is subject to the behemoth's push ability and must succeed at a DC 34 Fortitude save or be stunned  for 1d4+1 rounds.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: